magnusarneberg/cognitux/README.md

 Clock-dependent values and reference manipulations.

-Even a broken clock is right [1, 3] a day.
+Even a broken clock can be right once or thrice.